NillionNetwork/blindfold-py/README.rst

 Example
 ^^^^^^^^
-An example demonstrating use of the library is presented below:
+An example workflow that demonstrates the use of the library is presented below:

 .. code-block:: python